leodeslf/leaf/summaries/ui-ux-design-specialization/visual_elements_of_user_interface_design.md

 _Small screen: single task + multiple screens_.

-By convension we focus on a single task when working on a small screen, even when multiple functions are available, we keep them hidden, until we need them.
+By convention we focus on a single task when working on a small screen, even when multiple functions are available, we keep them hidden, until we need them.

 _Big screen: multiple tasks + single screen_.

-In this case, we can focus on multiple tasks on a single big screen as we have enogh space to work.
+In this case, we can focus on multiple tasks on a single big screen as we have enough space to work.